 The following work is written through the lens of someone who has been in a long-term, heterosexual romantic relationship.
 I have attempted to be as open with my wording as possible to include the myriad lenses we might look through when it comes to relationships.
 We may be in a relatively new relationship (which has a different feel than a longterm one), we may be in a gay or lesbian relationship, a non-binary relationship, in an open relationship with more than one partner, in a platonic relationship or in no committed relationship, but in close relation with friends and/or family, etc. Each of these relationships provides their own unique lens & perspective, but I can only write based on my own experience.
 I would love to hear about your experience in your relationship(s) and how it has related to your cycle.
-The more you teach me about you, the better I will be as a writer & a doula for this work.
+The more we share, the more this consciousness grows.

 Always in Relationship